Skip to content

 Run a Google search for what is a digital workplace? and you will uncover over five hundred million results.

 What you won’t find however is a consistent definition.
-As the popularity of the term digital workplace has increased, so too have the interpretations.
+As the popularity of the term digital workplace has increased, so too have the interpretations. (and so have the abundance of digital workplace tools).
 Not since the emergence of Big Data, have so many experts felt the need to weigh in with their explanation.

 Part of the reason it’s been so challenging to nail down a definition is because the line between the physical office and the place where work actually happens is becoming more blurred—especially as most of us are now operating in a hybrid workplace